SSrustworthy/DLRML-docs/docs/explore/Disneyland/Frontierland/S_S_Columbia_Attraction_v_5.md

 # S.S.
 Columbia Attraction v.5

-## Description

 **Land(s)**: Frontierland

 **Loop Total Length**: Unknown

 **Dates**: July 29, 2017

 This music was played onboard the S.S.
 Columbia interspersed with the show narration.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=10877.msg99153#msg99153](https://mousebits.com/smf/index.php?topic=10877.msg99153#msg99153) (2022). v.5 premiered with the July 2017 reopening of the Rivers of America, and is used currently (as of January 2023).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=10877.msg99153#msg99153 (2022). v.5 premiered with the July 2017 reopening of the Rivers of America, and is used currently (as of January 2023).

 ## Tracklist